 Skip to main content

-Payment calendarCheck mailed March 28Direct deposit March 29
+Payment calendarCheck mailed May 28Direct deposit June 1

 Path to net zero

 We believe climate change is one of the greatest threats to our future, with undeniable links to business and financial investments.
 Climate change impacts health and safety, the environment and the global economy, which puts the CalSTRS Investment Portfolio at risk.
-Our mission is to support the retirement security of California’s educators.
+Our mission is to support the retirement security of California’s public school educators.
 Virtually all companies and assets in our portfolio are affected by climate risk and must prepare for climate change.

-In September 2021, the Teachers’ Retirement Board pledged to achieve net zero greenhouse gas emissions across the CalSTRS Investment Portfolio by 2050, or sooner.
 Net zero means the amount of greenhouse gases emitted is offset by the amount taken away.
-This decision acknowledges the complexity of the climate change challenges impacting the world and helps ensure we remain resilient and sustainable.
+The Board's pledges acknowledge the importance of the climate change challenges impacting the world and helps ensure we remain resilient and sustainable.

 These actions integrate our net zero strategy across the CalSTRS Investment Portfolio in a total fund approach.
 This strategy has three pillars: